IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How to update a collection last updated date.md

-# How to Update a Collection Last Updated Date
+# How to Update a Collection's Last Updated Date

 1. Navigate to your collection from the **My library* tab in the top navigation bar.